elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 # An event study on Loper Bright: How did markets react to a change in admin law doctrine?

+Merry Christmas to the readers of Eli Lee blog.
+Thank you all for putting up with my verbosity and providing feedback over these past few months.
+More to come in 2025!

 ## Is Admin Law Epiphenomenal?

 One of the best words that gets thrown around a lot at Yale Law School is "epiphenomenal."
 If you ever find yourself in a Yale Law School classroom, and you haven't paying attention or don't know what's going on, just raise your hand and ask "excuse me professor, but isn't this epiphenomenal?"
 Your question will be hailed as very intelligent and insightful.